 We are currently building our administrative infrastructure.
-We expect to enter into a transition services agreement with Alkermes that will provide us with certain services and resources related to corporate functions for an initial term of a applicable.
+We expect to enter into a transition services agreement with Alkermes that will provide us with certain services and resources related to corporate functions for an initial term of a sapplicable.
+Historically, Alkermes has provided our business with significant corporate and shared services and resources related to corporate functions such as finance, human resources, internal audit, research and development, financial reporting, and information technology, which we refer to collectively as the "Alkermes Services."
 We will pay Alkermes fees for the Alkermes Services, to be mutually agreed upon by us and Alkermes as provided under the transition services agreement, which fees will be based on Alkermes' cost of providing the Alkermes Services.
 This transition services agreement will allow us to operate our business independently prior to establishing a standalone infrastructure.
 During the transition from Alkermes, we will incur non-recurring expenses to establish and expand our infrastructure.